CONP-PCNO/conp-dats-editor/README.md

   ...
 ```

-You can alternatively refernec specific commits in this fashion, which could serve as a means of updating to the latest version (update the commit hash)
+You can alternatively reference specific commits in this fashion, which could serve as a means of updating to the latest version (update the commit hash)

 ```javascript
 "conp-dats-editor": "CONP-PCNO/conp-dats-editor#<commit>"
 ```

-**TODO: Publish conp-dats-editor on npm, using versioned releases.**
+**TODO: Publish conp-dats-editor on npm, using versioned releases.
+This is the _correct_ way.**

 ## Unit tests